High-energy $\pi\pi$ scattering without and with photon radiation: Abstract

 \section{Abstract}

 We discuss the processes $\pi \pi \to \pi \pi$ and $\pi \pi \to \pi \pi \gamma$ from a general quantum field theory (QFT) point of view.
-In the soft-photon limit where the photon energy $\omega \to 0$ we study the theorem due to F.E.
-Low.
-We confirm his result for the $1/\omega$ term of the $\pi \pi \to \pi \pi \gamma$ amplitude but disagree for the $\omega^{0}$ term.
-We analyse the origin of this discrepancy.
-Then we calculate the amplitudes for the above reactions in the tensor-pomeron model.
+We study the soft-photon limit where the photon energy $\omega \to 0$ and where we have the theorems due to F.E.
+Low and S. Weinberg.
+We consider for the radiative amplitude the Laurent expansion in $\omega$ and calculate the terms of order $\omega^{-1}$ and $\omega^{0}$.
+The pole term $\propto \omega^{-1}$ is given by Weinberg's soft-photon theorem.
+Then we calculate the amplitudes for the above reactions for high center-of-mass energies and small momentum transfers, that is, in the soft-diffraction regime using the tensor-pomeron model.
 We identify places where ``anomalous'' soft photons could come from.
 Three soft-photon approximations (SPAs) are introduced.
-The corresponding SPA results are compared to those obtained from the full tensor-pomeron model for c.m. energies $\sqrt{s} = 10$ GeV and 100 GeV.
+The corresponding SPA results are compared to those obtained from the full tensor-pomeron model for center-of-mass energies $\sqrt{s} = 10$ GeV and 100 GeV.
 The kinematic regions where the SPAs are a good representation of the full amplitude are determined.
 Finally we make some remarks on the type of fundamental information one could obtain from high-energy exclusive hadronic reactions without and with soft photon radiation.